Uber Insurance Policy Limits in Texas

 Does Uber have a $1 million insurance policy in the event of an accident?

 Uber offers an insurance policy with a limit of up to $1 million, divided into three coverage levels that depend on the driver’s activities at the time of the accident.
 If it’s found that the Uber driver acted negligently and caused an accident while on a ride, this coverage may apply to the crash.
-Confirming coverage with a personal injury law firm in Houston is a good idea.
+Confirming coverage with a personal injury law firm in Houston is advisable.

 What is Uber’s Bodily Injury Liability Coverage?